 Planning and getting ready

-I started with simple pre-planning.
+Pre-planning was the best place to start.
 I made sure that I had a make-up artist lined up and that the time and day worked for everyone involved including the model.

 After I got the details including the address, styles, and mood board images, I sent these to everyone and made a small checklist of the next steps.